I help active people overcome pain that keeps holding them back.

-✔ Want to understand why their body reacts the way it does
+✔ Want to understand why their pain continues

 Hi!
 I'm Christos, your expert physio!